rlivingsus/misc/standaloneBooks.md

 - Moorcock, Michael: A Nomad of the Time streams
 - Moore, Peter: V is for Villain
 - Morillo, Christina: 97 Things Every Information Security Pro Should Know
+- Muir, Tamsyn: THE LOCKED TOMB: 1)Gideon the Ninth
 - Munger, Charlie: Poor Charlie's Almanack
 - Munninghoff, Alexander: The Son and Heir (kindle)
 - Munroe, Randall: The Thing Explainer